Every Tuesday, 3pm - 6:30pm, 2650 West Oxford Loop

-- Watson Farm: Tim is bringing rattlesnake green beans, and possibly more.
+- Watson Farm: Tim is bringing rattlesnake green beans, scuppernogs, squash, eggplant and possibly more.

-- Pontotoc Ridge Blueberry Farm: fresh figs, blueberry muffins, pears, and their signature jams.
+- Pontotoc Ridge Blueberry Farm: fresh figs, okra, tomatoes, their signature jams, and more!

 - Mardis Honey: Delicious, local honey from Taylor, MS. Put it in your tea, your baked goods, your oatmeal… it’s good for you!

-- M & J Farms: Christy and Marie will have assorted fruit jams and jellies, chocolate sauce, banana nut bread, cinnamon bread, cinnamon rolls, white and wheat bread, plus three types of bite-sized cookies: chocolate chip, pumpkin, and molasses.
+- M & J Farms: Christy and Marie will have assorted fruit jams and jellies, chocolate sauce, chocolate chip cookies, pumpkin cookies, and two new jams – habanero-peach and raspberry!
 Samples available of their breads, jellies and jams – come give them a try!

 - Rock Solid Pen Company: Local artisan John McMillan hand-turns custom ballpoint pens, pencils, and fountain pens out of native Mississippi wood and exotic woods from around the world, plus a few special ones from acrylic and deer antler (found, not killed) sources.
 They’re beautiful – come see!